CMM 4/10/2026

 Step 2: Martiniglass

-This is not simply to visualize your system; removing the water from the system reduces the amount of work the analysis script needs to do.
-You should at least use VMD to look at the .gro file with the .vmd file to make sure it looks as you expect.
+This is not simply to visualize your system; removing the water from a Wet Martini system reduces the amount of work the analysis script needs to do.
+A Dry Martini system does not have the solvent to begin with, but the coarse-grained topology will be better visualized with Martiniglass processing.

 image